 Salim Uqdah

-Prior to joining Miles Mediation & Arbitration in Charlotte, Salim Uqdah opened his own business, Uroboros Mediations, in 2018, and worked diligently at Mecklenburg County Courthouse for three years.
+Salim Uqdah is a mediator who handles cases including construction, contract, family, insurance, personal injury, and others.
+Prior to joining Miles Mediation & Arbitration in Charlotte, Salim Uqdah opened his own business, Uroboros Mediations, in 2018, and worked at Mecklenburg County Courthouse for three years.

 Salim graduated from High Point University with a B.S. in Psychology and a B.A. in Political Science in 2013.
-Also, Salim graduated from Central Piedmont Community College’s Post Baccalaureate Paralegal Program with honors and received the Outstanding Student Award in Paralegal Technology in 2015.
+He also graduated from Central Piedmont Community College’s Post Baccalaureate Paralegal Program with honors and received the Outstanding Student Award in Paralegal Technology in 2015.

-As a Social Entrepreneur, Salim attempts to find new ways to innovate to increase social harmony and goodwill within his immediate communities and overall society.
+As a social entrepreneur, Salim attempts to find new ways to innovate to increase social harmony and goodwill within his immediate communities and overall society.
 He is the co-owner of the Dispute Resolution Group (DRG) alongside his business partner Amy Cox Gruendel, which provides dispute resolution consulting services to organizations looking to innovate.
-In response to COVID-19, Amy and Salim have created a pilot program called Dispute Resolution Hotline that aids the Mecklenburg District Court to handle the backlog caused by the pandemic and assists tenants and landlords in engaging in a voluntary mediation program.
+In response to COVID-19, Amy and Salim created a pilot program called Dispute Resolution Hotline that aids the Mecklenburg District Court to handle the backlog caused by the pandemic and assists tenants and landlords in engaging in a voluntary mediation program.
+He currently mediations with the N.C.
+Office of State Human Resources and has conducted volunteer mediations in the past.

 Education